Model Theory of R-trees: Properties of the theory rbRTr

 In this section we show that $\rbRT_r$ has quantifier elimination and is complete and stable, but not superstable.
 We characterize types, and show that the space of 2-types over the empty set has metric density $2^\omega$.
 We also characterize definable closure and algebraic closure in models of $\rbRT_r$.

-In the rest of the paper, for convenience of notation, whenever we take a set of parameters $A$ in a model $\M=(M, d, p)$ we assume $p\in A$.
+\begin{notation} If $A = A_1,\dots,A_n$ is a finite sequence of subsets of a model, we will use the shorthand notation $A_1 \dots A_n$ for the union $A_1 \cup \dots \cup A_n$.
+If some $A_j$ has a single element, we write the element instead of the set; for example $ABC$ stands for $A \cup B \cup C$ and $Ap$ stands for $A \cup \{p\}$.
+This notation will be used mainly when we are considering types over sets of parameters. \end{notation}

 \begin{lemma} The $L_r$-theory $\rbRT_r$ has quantifier elimination. \end{lemma} \begin{proof} By Theorem \ref{modcomp}, Theorem \ref{amalg} and Proposition \ref{modelcompanionplusamalg}. \end{proof}

 \begin{corollary} The $L_r$-theory $\rbRT_r$ is complete. \end{corollary} \begin{proof} In any model of $\rbRT_r$ we may embed the structure consisting of just the base point.
 This fact together with quantifier elimination implies that $\rbRT_r$ is complete. \end{proof}